steelburn/candidacy/ARCHITECTURE.md

 - Candidate profile management
 - CV upload and storage
 - Experience and education tracking
-- Skills management
+- Integrates with AI Service for analysis
-- Integrates with AI Service for CV parsing
+- Integrates with Document Parser for text extraction

 ### Vacancy Service
 - Job posting management